 1. Have a vision.
 Many clients will hire a designer for their creativity and ability to see a room's potential.
 Yes, designers are skilled at that - but keep in mind that you are the one who is most familiar with the space.
 If you're redoing your tired living room, you probably already have a long list of dreams for the space.
 If you have a Pinterest board, share it!
 Ultimately, a designer's goal is to have the space reflect the homeowner.
 Sharing your ideas sets the project off on the right track.

 2. Have a budget.
 This can be a hard one.
 If you are working with a designer for the first time, you may not be familiar with what things can cost.
 However, I encourage you to try your hardest to come up with a budget.
 If your designer doesn't know where you stand on certain items, you are just making her job harder.
 You're also setting yourself up for disappointment.
 Your designer needs to know if she is sourcing you a $2,000 sofa or a $10,000 one.
 Remember, you've hired someone to design a complete space for you.
 In order to do so, they need the complete picture.

 3. Trust your designer.
 Yes, you should have a vision.
 You should also trust that you have hired a capable professional to execute that vision.
 You have to believe that your designer has the space's best interest in mind.
-What keeps me honest?
-Well, I always tell clients that my goal is to have the completed space be one that I wish to shoot professionally.
-In order to put the money behind that extra fee, the space needs to be amazing.
-That goal is a win win for everyone.
+Know that they bring many years of experience to the table and very aware of what is happening their industry.